Optum Idaho Behavioral Health Plan- Rights & Responsibilities

 How long will it take to process my complaint?

-You will receive a letter within five working days after we receive your complaint.
+We will send a letter within five business days after we receive your complaint.
 This is to let you know that we received it.
-You will get a letter with a resolution within 10 business days after we receive your complaint.
+We will send a letter with a resolution within 10 business days after we receive your complaint.

-Optum Idaho does not exclude people or treat them unfairly because of their sex, age, race, color, national origin, or disability.
+Optum does not discriminate on the basis of sex, age, race, color, national origin, or disability.

 Free services are available to help you communicate with us.
 Such as, letters in other languages, or in other formats like large print.
 Or, you can ask for an interpreter.
-To ask for help, please call (855) 202-0973.
+To ask for help, please call the toll-free number (855) 202-0973.
 TTY 711.

 If you think you weren’t treated fairly because of your sex, age, race, color, national origin, or disability, you can send a complaint to: